OCA/account-financial-tools/account_move_line_sale_info/README.rst

 The sale order line will be automatically copied to the journal items.

--  When a supplier invoice is created referencing sales orders, the sale order line will be copied to the corresponding journal item.
+-  When a customer invoice is created referencing sales orders, the sale order line will be copied to the corresponding journal item.
 -  When a stock move is validated and generates a journal entry, the sale order line is copied to the account move line.